ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 - The TokenRequest contains a supported token_type.
-- The TokenRequest.truncated_token_key_id corresponds to the truncated key ID of a Public Key owned by the issuer.
+- The TokenRequest.truncated_token_key_id corresponds to the truncated key ID of a Public Key owned by the Issuer.
 - The TokenRequest.blinded_msg is of the correct size.

 If any of these conditions is not met, the Issuer MUST return an HTTP 400 error